mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 18 October 2025

-- The average temperature today is 14.02˚C,
+- The average temperature today is 14.16˚C,
-- With highs of 14.41˚C and lows of 13.25˚C,
+- With highs of 14.75˚C and lows of 13.8˚C,
-- It may feel like 13.41˚C with few clouds
+- It may feel like 13.54˚C with broken clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 3.6m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 74%
+- The pressure is 1021hPa and humidity is 73%
 - The sun will rise at 06:37 and set at 17:08

 <!-- weather_marker ends -->